PRESUMPSCOT WATER TRAIL

 • Best fishing: Little River, Pleasant River

-• Parking/Launch Sites that Connect to the Sebago to the Sea Land Trail:
+• Parking/Launch Sites that connect to the Sebago to the Sea Trail:

 • Parking on Gambo Road, Partidge Lane (Shaw Park), Soccer Drive (Gorham)